THE BEST CARBON DISC WHEELSET

 The Vanquish 4 are relatively light wheels too.
-The pair we tested weighed 1466 grams without tape or valve stems, about 50 grams less than what HED claims and 55 grams more than the ENVE SES 3.4 the lightest and another one of the stiff wheelsets in this category.
+The pair we tested weighed 1466 grams without tape or valve stems, about 50 grams less than what HED claims.
+That made them 55 grams more than the ENVE SES 3.4, the lightest and another one of the stiff wheelsets in this category.

 While you probably want rims deeper than these 40.3mm ones for maximum aero performance or a flat criterium, a race whose last kilometer has a 3-6% kicker into the finish would be ideal for these HEDs.